grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 These boxplots confirm that some of the features such as kills, errors, attacks are good predictors of outcome class.
 It is evident visually, we will confirm our hypothesis while modelling.

 ### Build a model
+As we are going to build a xgboost model so there is no separate need to pre-process the data.
+The algorithm takes care of nominal variables bu dummifying them and normalizing the numerical variables.
+Hence we will do following things now in order to build the model

+* We will create a split
+* We will create model specs
+* We will create gris for model tuning
+* We will create a workflow for systematic process flow
+* We will also create resamples using k-fold cross validation for effective tuning.
+* Finally we will train the model

+### Data Split
 ``` r
 set.seed(123)
 vb_split <- vb_df %>%